-CYBERBULLYING
+Cyberbullying

 Cyberbullying is being cruel to others through electronic means by sending or posting harmful material over the Internet.
 This can be done through e-mail, instant messaging, chat rooms, or online social media sites.
 In the state of Louisiana, this is considered criminal behavior.
 Any form of harassment is in direct violation to the mission of our school.
 St. Frances Cabrini School will not tolerate harassment in any form, whether conducted on or off campus.
 Harassment will be handled as outlined in the school discipline policy.